ycrypto/nisty/README.md

 ## What is this?

-**EXPERIMENTAL.
-WORK-IN-PROGRESS.
-DO NOT USE.**

 Sometimes NIST P256 signatures need to be used.
-This is an attempt to create a library that is misuse-resistent for that.
+This is an attempt to create a library that is misuse-resistant for that.

 The intended targets are Cortex-M4 and Cortex-M33 microcontrollers.